Sugarcane Decaf - Popayan Reserve - Colombia

-The recent arrival of sugarcane decaf coffees really shook our opinion on decaf.
+The recent arrival of coffees processed with the sugarcane method really shook our opinion on decaf.
 This natural process avoids excessive temperatures and leaves a coffee with enhanced sweetness which roasts and tastes much more like the original, caffeinated coffee.
-Gone is the bizarre twang of old school decaf as now it is far more sweet, balanced and delicate.
+Gone is the slightly off-putting taste of old school decaf as now it is far more sweet and balanced.
 This decaf process is completed in the country of origin, which leaves a larger share of the profits in Colombia itself and is substantially more sustainable.

 Info